jnhoward/Banff-Tutorial/README.md

 `estimateUncertainty.ipynb`: This notebook looks at several methods for estimating the uncertainty on a metric from a set of data samples and compares them on a set of mystery data whose true parameter value is known.

 `mysteryData.npy`: File containing the data accompanying `estimateUncertainty.ipynb`.

+`requirements.txt`: File containing the library requirements for this tutorial.